syseleven/grav-docs-metakube/pages/03.addons/12.metakube-logging/default.en.md

 Because of this the Monitoring Add-On is required to be installed before installing the Log Management Add-On.

-All logs provided via stdout or sterr by Pods in the cluster will be collected and stored for the configured retention time.
+All logs provided via stdout or stderr by Pods in the cluster will be collected and stored for the configured retention time.

 ![Grafana Loki Source](grafana_loki_source.png)